adityathebe/adityathebe.com/content/Posts/public-key-infrastructure/index.md

 featuredImage: ./pki.png
 description: Learn about about the shortcomings of public key encryption and the need for a trusted 3rd party - Certificate Authority.
 keywords:
+  - PKI
-  - public key certificates
+  - certificates
-  - SSL certificatese
+  - security
 ---

 > This article is targeted towards newcomers looking to explore the foundations of PKIs.